iagorubio/spring_boot_example/README.md

 To be able to view the admin page you must log in as *adm* with password *pwd123*.

-To be able to view the public page you must log as *user* with password *pwd123*.
+Everyone is able to view the public page, but to be logged and have no access to the admin page, you must log as *user* with password *pwd123*.

 You can visit http://localhost:8080/logout to log out.